MachineHunter/SafeExecute/README_EN.md

 After selecting echo.exe, you need to put the argument in the arguments section.

 ## Important Files
+* SafeExecute's Directory
     * **SafeExecute.dll**: Contains our hook methods, Windows API will be detected by our code and will not execute without the user's confirmation.
     * **SafeExecutor.exe**: A program combining hook methods and target executables with arguments, we can consider it as an input machine.
 Users can just use "SafeExecutorGUI.exe" when using!
     * **SafeExecutorGUI.exe**: GUI interface for SafeExecute.

+* User Setting Directory (C:\Users\<username>\AppData\Local\安全実行侍～俺を信じろ～)
+    * **logs/logs.csv**: Recorded execution results of every use.
+    * **rules/mode.txt**: For command line users, 0 for normal mode, 1 for debug mode, 2 for interactive mode which is suggested.
+    * **rules/rules.csv**: For command line users, it shows every Windows API that can be hooked by SafeExecute.
+1 for turn-on mode, 0 for turn-off mode.

 ## Command Line Usage
 ```sh